guanqiaofeng/Spurpurea_Population_RNAseq/Alignment.md

 # Find the best aligner

 Based on paper "Simulation-based comprehensive benchmarking of RNA-seq aligners", to me, Novoalign, STAR and GSNAP are the best options.

-Document for

 **Novoalign**
 http://www.novocraft.com/documentation/novoalign-2/novoalign-user-guide/getting-started/